Outrage (2009 film): Reception

 Film critics responded, for the most part, with positive reviews.
 Scott Foundas of The Village Voice praised Outrage for its "well-honed arguments, sound sourcing, and journalistic boldness", and the San Francisco Chronicle's Jonathan Curiel described it as "essential viewing".
 Variety's John Anderson wrote that the film "is operating from a position of righteous indignation, and that indignation is infectious", while criticizing the film's lack of evidence in making certain arguments.
 Critic Armond White disliked the film, calling it "no more serious than the spiteful gossipy clown Perez Hilton", and writing that the decision to only out conservatives "influences ideological separatism, encouraging the idea of elite gay privilege".

-In an interview with New York Post, Ed Koch denounced the film and claimed that it mischaracterized his record on gay issues.
-He did not respond to the film's assertions that he had failed to adequately respond to New York City's AIDS epidemic, or to the film's assertions that he had had a boyfriend whom he had pressured to leave New York and remain silent about their relationship.

 Controversies

 Naming

 While some journalists named the political figures discussed in the film, other prominent news organizations, such as The Washington Post, CNN, and NPR, did not report names.
 Dick questioned this reluctance, saying, "The press often reports on things that are very painful to the subjects they are writing about.
 [Closeted gay politicians] are public officials; this is reporting on hypocrisy, and there is an obligation on the press to write about it."